Cyber-Dylan/Cyber-Dylan/README.md

 About Me:
 I'm a student studying Computer Science and Cyber Security.

-🔭 I’m currently working my Java game.
+🔭 I’m Currenty Studying Computer Science and AI at University.
-🌱 I’m currently learning Java, Cyber Security, and linux.
+🌱 I’m currently learning the introductory courses for my first year.
-🥅 Goals: To major in Computer Science in university.
+🥅 My biggest goal is to pass my first year university courses.

 (You should also look at what organisation I am part of!)